Home > Yoga

 Bhagavad Gita 4.29

-Pranayama otherwise known as Breathing Exercise has its origin from two Sanskrit words, Prana meaning breath and Ayama meaning exercise.
-This system of Yoga was earlier mentioned in Bhagavad Gita and was later seen to be practiced by Hatha Yoga followers.
-A comfortable sitting posture is recommended for its practice though Padmasana (Lotus Position) is told to be the ideal posture.
-It mainly benefits in rewarding good sensual perception and spiritual awakening as it involves controlling the movements of Prana Vayu ( air located in head) and Apana Vayu (air located in lower abdomen).
-The process of slow air inhalation is called Puraka, air that is inhaled is then withheld in the throat known as Kumbhaka and finally it is exhaled slowly which is called Rechaka.
-This Pranayam practice is to be performed in the morning hours (before or after Sun rise) on empty stomach which helps in enriching the blood with oxygen thereby energizing the whole body systems.
-It is told that this practice in turn helps the respiratory volumes and cleanse the body channels.
+Pranayama, otherwise known as Breathing Exercise, has its origin from 2 Sanskrit words, Prana, meaning breath and Ayama, meaning exercise.
+This system of Yoga was earlier mentioned in the Bhagavad Gita and was later seen to be practised by Hatha Yoga followers.
+A comfortable sitting posture is recommended for its practice, though Padmasana (Lotus Position) is said to be the ideal posture.
+It mainly benefits in rewarding good sensual perception and spiritual awakening as it involves controlling the movements of Prana Vayu (air located in the head) and Apana Vayu (air located in the lower abdomen).
+The process of slow air inhalation is called Puraka.
+Air that is inhaled is then withheld in the throat, known as Kumbhaka, and finally it is exhaled slowly, which is called Rechaka.
+This Pranayam practice is to be performed in the morning hours (before or after sunrise) on an empty stomach, which helps in enriching the blood with oxygen, thereby energising the whole body systems.
+It is said that this practice in turn helps the respiratory volumes and cleanses the body channels.

 Surya Namaskar